TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          boolean

    Description
-         By default a header "content-type:text/html; charset..." is sent.
+         By default a HTTP header "content-type:text/html; charset..." is sent.
          This option will disable that.